AllStarLink/ASL3-Manual/docs/adv-topics/sa818modules.md

 sa818-menu
 ```

 Here, you will be able to view the last saved (or default) settings.
+Please note that the "last saved" settings are those saved by the `sa818-menu` command on your system.
+We have no way to "read" settings from the SA818 RF module.

 The settings include :

 | Setting | Description |